diplomegalo/roadmap/themes/GraphQL/GraphQL-AspNetCore.md

 Next, adapt the existing `CaseType` class with dependencies on contract.

 There the `IServiceProvider` is used via the `RequestServices` property of the `context` to resolve the `IContractRepository` instanciation.
+Find more information about the [Thread safety with scoped services](https://graphql-dotnet.github.io/docs/getting-started/dependency-injection/#thread-safety-with-scoped-services) which explain why use the `RequestServices` property there.

 Then the instance is use to retrieve the list of `Contract` associated with a `Case`, based on the `Id` found in the `Source` property of the `context`.